styczynski/atom-terminal-panel/README.md

 * easily create custom commands!
   * You don't have to play with dirty shell script files!
 * easily add new buttons to the terminal toolbar
-  * Now you can quickly access your command just by pressing one button!
+  * Now you can quickly access your command just by pressing one button
+* auto suggestions and commands descriptions for ease of use
+* modular commands system
+  * To add new commands just write your own /or download existing plugin!
+  * And copy it to the ./commands directory! - Easy, right?

+## Plugins

+This ATOM plugin is modular.
+You can create your own commands or download existing from the other users.
+The release contains also the built-in plugins (for file system management etc.).

 ## Terminal-commands.json
 The `terminal-commands.json` is the main configuration file for this package.
 If it's not present (or the JSON syntax is invalid) a new config file is created (in folder .atom).